Oclemy/docs/docs/csharp/tutorials/ranges-indexes.md

----
-title: Explore ranges of data using indices and ranges
-description: This advanced tutorial teaches you to explore data using indices and ranges to examine a continuous range of a sequential data set. ms.date: 09/11/2020 ms.technology: csharp-fundamentals ms.custom: mvc
----
 # Indices and ranges

 Ranges and indices provide a succinct syntax for accessing single elements or ranges in a sequence.